 When you apply for and attain the status of IHC (International Homeopathic Certification), you will be joining the first truly international homeopathic certification program.
 The AIHC has the support of the most distinguished homeopaths in the world.
 All homeopaths who hold the IHC will know that you are well qualified as a classical homeopath because of the shared experience of becoming certified, and will confidently refer patients to one another.

-Anyone who has been trained as a classical homeopath and fulfills the qualifications listed here, is welcome to apply for the IHC.
+Anyone who has been trained as a classical homeopath and fulfills the prerequisites listed here, is welcome to apply for the IHC.
 This includes well-trained homeopaths with or without medical licenses, regardless of their case-taking style.

-Candidates for the IHC need to be graduated from a recognized school of homeopathy.
+Candidates for the IHC need to have graduated from a recognized school of homeopathy*.
 That homeopathic education must have included at least 500 didactic hours of classical homeopathic education and 250 clinic hours (both documented), along with documentation of a course in Anatomy & Physiology, Pathology & Disease (at least 90 hours).
 A letter of recommendation from the director of that homeopathic school, or from one of the main instructors must be included.